ahmedssabir/Belief-Revision-Score/README.md

 To run each step separately, which gives you the flexibility to use different SoTA model (or your custom model)

-First, we need to initialize the hypothesis with common observation ie lanaguage model [(GPT2)](https://github.com/simonepri/lm-scorer)
+First, we need to initialize the hypothesis with common observation _i.e._ lanaguage model [(GPT2)](https://github.com/simonepri/lm-scorer)

 ```